 From a technical point of view, it has been enormous.
 The changes in the European emission standards have forced us to develop more technically and technologically demanding products, with even more rigorous environmental performances.

-How do you analyze the evolution of the automobile concept and the most likely short/medium term trends?
+How do you analyze the evolution of the automobile concept and the most likely short/medium-term trends?
 In the future will all vehicles be electric or will there still be a percentage of combustion vehicles?

 There is a lot of misinformation circulating about this matter.
 I believe that most of the vehicles will continue to be equipped with combustion engines (although they tend to be hybrids), and there will also be a growing share of electric vehicles.
 However, although no one mentions this, electric vehicles pose serious problems with CO2 emissions, particularly by producing and dismantling batteries.
-The production of a battery generates a level of CO2 equal to what is generated by the circulation of a combustion motor vehicle for 80.000 or 100.000 km.
-Regarding the dismantling of a battery, the corresponding emissions are even more worrying, corresponding to the equivalent of the circulation of a vehicle with a combustion engine for 120.000 or 150.000 km.
+The production of a battery generates a level of CO2 equal to what is generated by the circulation of a combustion motor vehicle for 80.000 to 100.000 km.
+Regarding the dismantling of a battery, the corresponding emissions are even more worrying, corresponding to the equivalent of the circulation of a vehicle with a combustion engine for 120.000 to 150.000 km.
 Adding these values, we have a number that is higher than the average kilometers made by many vehicles, namely urban and utilitarian.

 What are the biggest challenges for Veneporte today?
 And what are the biggest opportunities?